Asim Mukhopadhyay: Kuti Valley Expedition, 1968

 This was the first expedition conducted by the council.
 Mukhopadhyay along with Prof. Pradeep Dasgupta was the main organiser of the expedition.
 The initial scheme was rejected by Indian Mountaineering Foundation mentioning that it was out of their scope to grant money for such a scientific exploration.
 IMA suggested seeking support from University Grant Commission, who also refused to provide the support.
 The scheme was re-planned to divide into two parts in order get financial support within the rules and regulations of IMA.
 Education department of West Bengal Government, Amrita Bazar Patrika and Jugantar Patrika were also co sponsors.
 Under the leadership of Pradip Dasgupta two peaks beside Nama Pass were under plan for climbing, although could not be climbed due to heavy snow fall in the region.
 A new virgin peak, unnamed on map but locally called Sangtang (6630 m), was targeted for climbing.
 It is the highest peak in Zanskar range.
 There was an unsuccessful attempt to climb Sangtang by two Swiss geologists Dr. Heim and Dr. Gansaar in 1936.
 Special permission was taken from the Indian military base located there as the peak was very close to the India-Tibet border.
 Kalidas Banerjee, Shanti Chatterjee, Charuchandra Das, Sushanta Gupta(photographer), Anil Kumar Dutta and Sushanta Kumar De Sarkar were notable among the team members.
-The summit party, led by Dilip Bhattacharya, sherpa Pemba Tharkay and sherpa Wanchoo conquered the peak at 2.55 PM on 25 September.
+The summit party, led by Dilip Bhattacharya, sherpa Pemba Tharkay and sherpa Wanchoo conquered the peak at 2.55 p.m. on 25 September.
 The peak was named "Ramkrishna Paramhansa Girishringa"by the team after the famous Indian mystic Ramakrishna Paramhansa.

 The research papers published out of this expedition were: